nhsx/skunkworks-long-stayer-risk-stratification/fake_data_generation/README.md

 - To ensure the files are being generated correctly to test GUI setup.
 - To test the setup and running of the repo

-The purpose of the fake data is *NOT* too:
+The following should be noted with regards to artifacts produced by using fake data:
 - *DO NOT* use the model artifacts (`.pickle` and `.state` files) generated from the fake data to make predictions which will be used in any real world application.
 - *DO NOT* use the fake data generated to inform any insights to be applied to a real world setting.
 - *DO NOT* use to test the performance of the model